Don’t Fall for This Amazon Payments Car Scam

-Many people are paying for items online, and it's becoming more common to even make large payments for items like cars and vacations.
-Unfortunately there are phishing scams out there that make you think you're paying through services like Amazon Payments or PayPal, but you're really sending your money to a fake site and are unlikely to ever see that money again.
-Here's how I almost got take by an Amazon Payments scam.
+Many people are paying for items online, and it’s becoming more common to even make large payments for items like cars and vacations.
+Unfortunately, there are phishing scams out there that make you think you’re paying through services like Amazon Payments or PayPal, but you’re really sending your money to a fake site and are unlikely to ever see that money again.
+Here’s how I almost got taken by an Amazon Payments scam.

 Shopping for a car on Kijiji

 A few years ago we were on the hunt for a used car since the transmission blew up on one of our cars.
 We came across a 2010 Chevrolet Traverse LT for only $11,000.
 Based on some limited research, this was clearly an excellent deal because most 2010 Traverse’s were going for $18,000 to $25,000 at the time.
-As much as I was intrigued, my spider senses went up but I still sent an email to inquire for more information anyway.
+As much as I was intrigued, my spider senses went up but I still sent an email to inquire about more information anyway.

 I got a reply from a Mr. William Garcia:

 This vehicle has absolutely no mechanical problem, the exterior has no scratches, rust or dents and the interior is like new, no accidents.